qmetry/qmetry-test-management-maven-plugin/README.md

 * **platform (optional)** - Platform Id or Platform Name

 #### Important Points
+* Automation Hierarchy which will be used to parse test result files on QTM is only supported for TestNG and JUnit framework.
 * cycle refers to the Cycle Name in QMetry Test Management, and must be included in Release specified by release field of your project.
 * testsuite should include Test Suite Key or Id from your QMetry Test Management project.
 Ignore the field if you want to create a new Test Suite for the results.
 * platform (if specified), must be included in your QMetry Test Management project, before the task is executed.